How will the city change in response to the climate crisis?

 This project focuses on public space, transportation systems, and the region’s relationship with its rivers.
-All of these must change.
+All of these will change.
 This isn’t the usual government-agency public engagement project: with rising seas and a changing climate, there is no no-build option.

-Visit us at Mt.
-Pleasant!
+Visit us at Navy Yard, September 27th!

 The Humanities Truck

 Want to keep up with this project and chances to visit the truck as it moves around the area?
 (You’ll also get notes about tours, workshops, and occasional thoughts about design and landscape history.)
 Sign up for the newsletter: